 BVE was provided with accident data by the Verona Township Police Department for the Forest Ave roadway segment.
 This accident data ranged from October 2016 to January 2019.
-Based upon this information, we observed that there was one (1) incident reported at or in the area of the study intersection for this time frame.
-Below is a brief tabulation of the accident data provided:
+Based upon this information, we observed that there were no accidents report at this location for the provided accident range.